-Children are often placed in foster care because they weren’t receiving appropriate care with their parents or guardians.
-As a result, many children in the child welfare system have been neglected, abused, or abandoned.
-Neglect and abuse of a child hampers their ability to form healthy attachments with caregivers and can delay emotional development.
-Many foster children have been exposed to alcohol and drugs, domestic violence, neglect and poor parenting, and insufficient medical care.
-They often experience further trauma due to family separation, frequent moves, and the stress and disruption brought about by impermanent placements in the foster care system.
+Children are often placed in foster care because they were neglected, abandoned, or abused.
+Mistreatment of children hampers their ability to form healthy attachments with caregivers and can delay emotional development.
+Many foster children have been exposed to parental substance abuse, homelessness, or domestic violence.
+They often experience further trauma due to family separation and the stress and disruption brought about by frequent moves and impermanent placements in the foster care system.

-Trauma exposure affects a child's capacity to problem solve, increases their vulnerability to stress, and makes them resistant to change.
-Well over half of all foster children develop moderate to severe mental health problems, and are at risk of being misdiagnosed as behaviorally disordered or mentally ill and prescribed strong psychotropic drugs.
-Foster parents and caregivers need to educate themselves about the emotional and mental struggles commonly experienced by foster children, and be cautious in prescribing drastic treatments.
-Experts specifically recommend foster parents to respect a foster child's distrust and build a relationship through predictability.
+Trauma exposure affects children's capacity to problem solve, increases their vulnerability to stress, and makes them resistant to change.
+Foster parents and caregivers should educate themselves about the emotional and mental struggles commonly experienced by foster children.
+Some experts advise foster parents to respect a foster child's distrust and build a relationship through predictability.